onkoe/pisserror/README.md

 ## Usage

 You'll likely find `pisserror` to be pretty familiar.
-Here's a small sample of its current usage.
+As with `thiserror`, it derives `Error` for any enum you give to it.
+Here's a sample of its current usage:

 ```rust
 use pisserror::Error;